The Great Sameness

 becomes victorious over the male serial killer trying to kill her.

-These two cases are interesting to me because they are exact opposites: sweet, warm hugs vs. killing the violent, repulsive man with his own knife.
-Curious about this contradiction, I asked as many women as I dared about this matter.
+These two cases puzzled me because they are exact opposites: sweet, warm hugs vs. killing the violent, repulsive man with his own knife.
+Curious about this apparent contradiction, I asked as many women as I dared about this matter.
 All of them either agreed with either option above or provided a third:

 Action movies with a lead female badass.